Buying an investment property is a big decision and one that you must do your research into first before saying you want to be a landlord.

 - Property Transfer Tax – Some provinces have this, others don’t.
 In BC it’s 1% of purchase price up to $200,000 and 2% on anything over.
 First time home-buyers are exempted from this

-If you are buying a rental, confirm with your realtor if you can be exempted if you plan to live in one of the units.
+If you are buying an investment property, confirm with your realtor if you can be exempted if you plan to live in one of the units.

 - Legal Fees– You will need a lawyer to check over your purchase documents to ensure that everything is worded correctly.
 Ranging from $900-$1200 when purchasing and up to $1700 when selling.